 The BMW Group also wants to significantly expand the range of vehicle functions available as digital aftersales upgrades.
-This will make it easier for customers to equip their vehicle with options that meet their wishes and individual mobility needs.
+This will make it easier for customers to equip their vehicles with options that meet their wishes and individual mobility needs.

 Customers will benefit from the BMW Group’s new sales and marketing strategy for the first time with the introduction of the new BMW iX and BMW i4.
 BMW and MINI customers will be able to take advantage of a steadily expanding range of additional vehicle functions available as digital aftersales upgrades, as well as a seamless and especially customer-centric configuration process with personalized options.

 The BMW Group’s belief that there can be “no premium without sustainability” also applies to sales and marketing.
 The company already helps customers make appropriate, sustainable decisions about products and drive trains today.
 This contributes to the strong sales of electrified vehicles, which resulted in the BMW Group being able to overfulfill the EU’s CO2 targets in 2020.
 The BMW Group is also training employees and retail partners to become ambassadors for its sustainability ambitions.
-In addition, the sales organization is promoting topics such as recycling and use of secondary material.
+In addition, the sales organization is promoting topics such as recycling and the use of secondary materials.